Skip to content

 schema files are modified."

-When Claude sees you working on a migration file, it reads this description and delegates to the dba agent.
+When the model sees you working on a migration file, it reads this description and delegates to the dba agent.

 Three routing paths:

-Auto-routing — Claude reads file context and the agent descriptions, delegates when there's a match.
+Auto-routing — the model reads file context and the agent descriptions, delegates when there's a match.

 Command routing — edikt's commands route to the right specialists automatically: